Mohamedreda03/full-auth-nextjs/docs/auth-methods/ADMIN_ROLES.md

 ---

-## 🔒 الأمان (Security Best Practices)
+## 🔒 Security (Security Best Practices)

-### ✅ افعل:
+### ✅ Do:

-- ✅ دائماً تحقق من الصلاحيات في Server-Side
+- ✅ Always check permissions on Server-Side
-- ✅ استخدم Middleware لحماية المسارات
+- ✅ Use Middleware to protect routes
-- ✅ سجّل جميع admin actions
+- ✅ Log all admin actions
-- ✅ استخدم minimum privilege principle
+- ✅ Use minimum privilege principle
-- ✅ راجع admin users بانتظام
+- ✅ Review admin users regularly

-### ❌ لا تفعل:
+### ❌ Don't:

-- ❌ لا تعتمد فقط على Client-Side checks
+- ❌ Don't rely only on Client-Side checks
-- ❌ لا تعطي admin role لأي أحد
+- ❌ Don't give admin role to anyone
-- ❌ لا تترك admin routes بدون حماية
+- ❌ Don't leave admin routes unprotected
-- ❌ لا تنسَ logging admin actions
+- ❌ Don't forget logging admin actions

 ---

 ## 🚀 Advanced: Custom Roles

-إذا أردت إضافة أدوار مخصصة (مثل: moderator, editor):
+If you want to add custom roles (like: moderator, editor):

 ### 1. Update Schema